The 40-minute desk research window

 Market size (TAM)

 The first number cross-referenced.
 Investors check whether the TAM figure traces to a credible source and whether it was calculated bottom-up or cited from a press release.
-Top-down figures from analyst firms are treated as directional at best — bottoms-up calculations are significantly more persuasive.
+Top-down figures from analyst firms are treated as directional at best — bottom-up calculations are significantly more persuasive.

 Traction metrics